Paducah, Kentucky: Economy

 Dippin' Dots, the Paducah & Louisville Railway and several barge companies have their headquarters in Paducah.

 The river continues to be a prominent source of industry for Paducah.
 Twenty-three barge companies have their operating or corporate headquarters in Paducah.
-In 2017, the city of Paducah opened a 340-foot transient boat dock that provides space for transient boaters to tie up for a few hours or several nights, increasing tourism in the city.
+In 2017, the city of Paducah opened a 340 ft transient boat dock that provides space for transient boaters to tie up for a few hours or several nights, increasing tourism in the city.
 Amenities include fuel (diesel and marine grade gasoline), water, power pedestals, and a sewer pumpout station (seasonal for water and sewer amenities).
 A federal National Weather Service Forecast Office is based in Paducah, providing weather information to western Kentucky, western Tennessee, southeastern Missouri, southern Illinois, and southwestern Indiana.